Nitmiluk National Park

 You can do all of the following activities in Nitmiluk National Park:

-Leliyn (Edith Falls) does not take bookings, but the best time to arrive to secure a spot is 10am, as this is when campers who are not staying another day have to vacate their site.
+Leliyn (Edith Falls) does not take bookings.
+The best time to arrive to secure a spot is 10am, as this is when campers who are not staying another day have to vacate their site.

 If you plan to launch a private motor vessel in the park you should be aware of the following: